 About This Webinar:

-This presentation will provide an overview of the different types of special needs trusts (self-settled, third-party, and pooled trusts) and explain the circumstances under which each type of trust could be beneficial.
-The presenter will discuss the items and services that can be paid for by special needs trusts, the relationship between shelter payments and certain government benefits, and general considerations for selecting an appropriate trustee.
+This presentation provides an overview of the different types of special needs trusts (self-settled, third-party, and pooled trusts) and explains the circumstances under which each type of trust could be beneficial.
+Topics of discussion include the items and services that can be paid for by special needs trusts, the relationship between shelter payments and certain government benefits, and general considerations for selecting an appropriate trustee.

-The presenter will also examine the use of ABLE Accounts and describe the strengths and limitations of this new special needs planning tool.
-In addition, the training will compare the effectiveness of ABLE accounts versus special needs trusts in maintaining eligibility for needs-based government benefits, avoiding Medicaid paybacks, providing alternatives to guardianships, and offering long-term financial strategies for families wishing to provide for loved ones with special needs.
+The presenter explores the use of ABLE Accounts and describes the strengths and limitations of this new special needs planning tool.
+The training compares the effectiveness of ABLE accounts versus special needs trusts in maintaining eligibility for needs-based government benefits, avoiding Medicaid paybacks, providing alternatives to guardianships, and offering long-term financial strategies for families wishing to provide for loved ones with special needs.

 - Gain a better understanding of the different types of special needs trusts and when a Medicaid payback is required.

 - Learn how ABLE accounts can be used in combination with or in place of special needs trusts.

 - Discover strategies to receive the maximum SSI award—even when the SSI recipient lives at home and receives “in-kind support and maintenance.”

 - Understand the critical need for long-term estate planning for individuals with special needs.